leonlee2023/binary-stochasticity/ReadMe.md

+# Binary stochasticity enabled highly efficient neuromorphic deep learning

-This code package is used to simualted the binary stochastic deep neural network.
+This code package is used to simulate the binary stochastic deep neural network.

 - Features of this code pakage:
     - Stochastic binarization of the forwarding signals in each layer of a neural network;